 When your brain and body become accustomed to your regular habits, it’s easier to visualize it in your mind.
 But, when you try visualizing the unknown or the unfamiliar, it can be more challenging.
-How can you see yourself achieving a goal or living a life that only seems doable for others?
+Do you see yourself in your visualizations?
+Is it possible to achieve a goal or live a life that you only see others doing?
 What you see in media and in the world greatly impacts how you visualize and how you use it.

 In this Vision Story, Veraki interviewed Ana Rojas Bastidas, CEO/Founder of Orolait and creator @powertoprevail on Instagram.
 She shared with us some key points of why representation is vital to a visualization practice and to what we will achieve as a society when we’re ready to change the conversation.